StyleLounge/patterns/book/design.md

 ### Decision Tables for Technologies

 > Why?
 There's infinite ways of building a large application.
-Every few weeks new frameworks, tools, languages are being made available in the various stacks and ecosystems.
-Both the criteria for a technology decision and the available solutions change continuously.
-It's not about constantly changing a company's stack.
-Knowing strengths and weak spots of the  approaches, languages, frameworks and paradigms used results in much better decision right from the design phase.
+New frameworks, tools and languages emerge constantly.
+The criteria for a technology decision and the available solutions change all the time.
+>
+> Decision tables help to visualize trade-offs.
+For us, decision tables are not about counting pros/cons, but about understanding the trade-offs between options.
+Spotting trade-offs and having meaningful discussions on them is in the essence of software craftsmanship.
+>
+> Knowing strengths and weaknesses a finally selected approach helps to anticipate and mitigate future problems.

 ### The Walking Skeleton